drkchu/isntagram/README.md

 # Isntagram

 This is a custom social media site to see what's going on with your friends.
 Built with React.
+Click [here](https://isntagram-site.netlify.app/) for the live app!

 Here's the [backend](https://github.com/drkchu/isntagram-api) repo